joohyeson/C-Project/CoreTopics.md

 ```

 5. Inheritance + Polymorphism
-Polymorphism and inheritance are important concepts of OOP(Object Oriented Programming).
+- Polymorphism and inheritance are important concepts of OOP(Object Oriented Programming).
 If we use polymorphism well, it can provide a consistent usage method to users regardless of the contents of the function.
 Polymorphism with this advantage can be implemented using inheritance.
 First of all, inheritance has base class (superclass) and derived class (subclass).
 If you create at least one function declared as pure virtual in a super class, all subclasses must override that function.
 We can implement polymorphism in inheritance through this method.
+//More explanatation about Inheritance(duplicating in a new class?) and then Polymorphism(virtual table).

 ```
 **Inheritance Example: GameState.h&Level1.h**